i-am-jc/famcon25/2/i_am_brave.md

 <mark>**Mom:**</mark>
 ...And love always trusts, always hopes, and always perseveres.
 Very good, **Jabi**. *<mark>(to audience)*</mark> The family is where each member can experience and be strengthened by love.
-That's why the family is everyone's first Galilee.
-The family is where every human being first encounters Jesus in their loved ones.
+That's why...

 ---
-<mark>**LED STATIC SPLASH TEXT:** (more emphasis: vibrant graphics, looping animations, etc)  "The family is everyone's first Galilee.
+<mark>**LED STATIC SPLASH TEXT:**  "The family is everyone's first Galilee.
 The family is where every human being first encounters Jesus in their loved ones." </mark>

 ---

 <mark>**Mom:**</mark>
+... the family is everyone's first Galilee.
+The family is where every human being first encounters Jesus in their loved ones.
 That's why when we experience today's challenges, Jesus calls us back to our Galilee...to go home and encounter God again through our family.
 And even in our ordinary moments together, we and our children can grow in faith as we strive to follow Jesus every day.

 ---
+<mark> **Revert to Scene Calm Waters (BEACH & HOUSE)**</mark>
 <mark>*The Caretaker places a ROWING SEAT near Mom and Dad.* </mark>

 ---